7AtAri/ergonomic_pose_detect/learning_from_images/README.md

 ### 3.3 Splitting the Dataset

 To be able to do a final evaluation, as well as a hyperparameter optimization, we needed to do a train, validation and test set split.
-Since we used a 5-fold cross validation, first only split into the training and testing set.
+Since we used a 5-fold cross validation, first we only split into the training and testing set.
 Therefore we used an 80% to 20% split, with 80% being used for training and 20% used for testing the model.
 The HPO was then done with only the 80% of training data, further split into training and validation set.

 ## 4. Code